 THE ELIZABETH LINE SERVICE ON THE EASTERN SECTION

 At peak times 12 Elizabeth line trains an hour will run between Shenfield and central London, calling at all stations.
 Outside peak times this will reduce to 10 trains an hour.
 At peak time, an additional four trains an hour will run between Gidea Park and Liverpool Street main line station.

-Since May 2015, TfL has been operating the stopping services between Shenfield and Liverpool Street.
+Since May 2015, Transport for London (TfL) has been operating the stopping services between Shenfield and Liverpool Street.
 Stations are staffed from first to last trains and TfL has deep cleaned and painted stations and cleaned and refreshed the existing rolling stock.